 Amar Dhesi of Burnaby Central won a fifth medal and fourth provincial gold in his five-year B.C. high school wrestling career.

-The 17-year-old super heavyweight easily, who has been offered a full-ride athletic scholarship to Oregon State University, won his fourth consecutive gold medal at the provincials in Duncan, outpointing runner-up Juma Nathani of John Oliver 6-0, 6-0 in the championship 110-plus kilogram boys' final on Saturday.
+The 17-year-old super heavyweight, who has been offered a full-ride athletic scholarship to Oregon State University, won his fourth consecutive gold medal at the provincials in Duncan, outpointing runner-up Juma Nathani of John Oliver 6-0, 6-0 in the two-round championship 110-plus kilogram boys' final on Saturday.

 "He was basically just trying to get a workout in - he won easily.
 He's head over heels above everybody," said Central head coach Gianni Buono.